vicrene/CEO-vs-WorkerPay/README.md

 ## About this Data Set & Initial Cleaning

 The initial dataset that I am using (ceo_data_pay_merged_r3000) is from The American Federation of Labor and Congress of Industrial Organizations (AFL-CIO), but provided by [Widya Salim on Kaggle](https://www.kaggle.com/datasets/salimwid/latest-top-3000-companies-ceo-salary-202223?datasetId=2862175&select=ceo_data_pay_merged_r3000.csv) provides information on the top 3000 companies in the United States, including the Russell 3000 and S&P 500 indices.
-The data includes 2175 unique values with company name, CEO name and salary, industry, company ticker, median worker pay and pay ratio information.
-Since this data table is pretty small, I didn't think using R or Python was necessary to perform the initial cleaning, so using Excel, I did a sweep of the data and removed some characters such as "%20" that were in the industry column, $ in median worker pay and salary.
+The data includes 2175 unique values with company name, CEO name and salary, industry, company ticker, median worker pay, and pay ratio information.
+Since this data table is pretty small, I didn't think using R or Python was necessary to perform the initial cleaning.
+Using Excel, I did a sweep of the data and removed some characters such as "%20" that were in the industry column and "$" in median worker/CEO salary.
 The pay_ratio column had contradicting data type formats, so to clean up the table I added a column to the end and remade the pay_ratio column using the provided ceo salary and median worker pay.
 This addition allowed me to see some worker pay values that were missing for Columbus Mckinnon Corp., CEVA, and Safehold, and I proceeded to eliminate those rows.

 Before full analysis, we'll need to import the appropriate python libraries to enhance our ability to manipulate and/or visualize this set.
-For this data set, I'll rename the columns and check whether the numeric columns are in floats to ensure easy maneuverability.
+For this data set, I'll rename each column and check whether the numeric columns are in floats to ensure easy maneuverability.

 ## Data Exploration and Visualization